PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-07 05:05:39
+Last updated: 2024-04-07 05:06:13
-Random Quote: If you want my advice?
-Get out of your own goddamn drama for a minute. - Nicky Nichols
+Random Quote: If you get pulled over for speeding, tell the policeman your spouse has diarrhea. - Phil Dunphy